jasonbellamy/gridgraphy/readme.md

 # Getting Started

-1. Install Gridgraphy by copying the `gridgraphy` directory in to your project.
+1. Install Gridgraphy by copying the contents of the `lib` to your project.
 2. Import the Grigraphy plugin in to your stylesheets.

 ```scss